KaiserWerk/Tiny-Build-Server/docs/installation.md

 Installing the build server is quite easy.

-* Start your MySQL server, import the schema dump from *docs/schema.sql* and setup a MYSQL user.
+* Start your MySQL server, import the schema dump from *docs/schema.sql* and setup a MySQL user.
 * Place the binary at an appropriate location, e.g. upload to any server.
 * Create a configuration file (you can copy the *config/app.dist.yaml* as a starting point), set the configuration values according to your needs, mainly the MySQL DSN.
 The default location is *config/app.yaml* relative to the executable.
+For more info, refer to *config/app.dist.yaml*.

 ### Startup